 6 Key Differences Between Samaritan Ministries vs Medishare

 It seems as if our “affordable” healthcare is becoming more and more “un-affordable.”
 Recently, our family’s monthly premium went from $480/month to $1596/month!
-Knock on wood, we have been a very healthy family up until this point.
-So I decided to research other options which led me to something called “health care sharing ministries”.
-The two main players that will be highlighted today are: Samaritan Ministries vs Medishare
+Knock on wood; we have been a very healthy family until now.
+So I decided to research other options, which led me to something called “health care sharing ministries”.
+The two main players that will be highlighted today are Samaritan Ministries vs Medishare

 What Is A Health Care Sharing Program Or Ministry?

-Health care sharing ministries (HCSMs) are an organization that assists sharing of health care costs among individual members who have common ethical or religious beliefs.
+Health care sharing ministries (HCSMs) are an organization that assists in the sharing of health care costs among individual members who have common ethical or religious beliefs.

 They are NOT health insurance.

-Specifically, members send in their monthly premium which are called “shares.”
+Specifically, members send in their monthly premiums which are called “shares.”
 These shares are distributed to or on behalf of other members with medical expenses in accordance with program guidelines.

 They are built upon the principle of people with similar beliefs and values coming together to share each other’s burdens, not unlike the risk-pooling nature of health insurance.